sakshi-rah/Sakshi_Rahangdale_DOM_final_17th_Sep_23/README.md

 #### Our Project live hosted link: https://eduonixjsproject.netlify.app/

-## My thoughts about creating project:
+## My thoughts about creating the project:
 **When I was creating this website I learned more concepts like how to link pages, which property is suitable for any page, and especially Js-Dom concepts and I really enjoyed this project**.

 ## Landing Page
-Welcome to The-Kitchen Restaurant, This is the our project landing page including different pages like Menu, Reservation, About, Contact, Order.
+Welcome to The-Kitchen Restaurant, This is our project landing page including different pages like Menu, Reservation, About, Contact, and Order.

 ![Screenshot](./Assets/Landingpage.png)
 ## Login Page